-Criminal case Identification of the principal offender/s or accessory Reason why Tejas stole laptops from a local primary school.
-Pavel organises and plans a burglary at a warehouse.
-He persuades Michael and Will to perform the job for an equal share of the takings.
-Daniel's partner knows he murdered Nick, but quickly washed the bloodstained clothing and told police that Daniel remained at home on the night of the murder.
-The owner of a bar asks Danny and Brendan to leave the premises.
-Danny's older brother, Damian, hit the owner from behind.
-Danny then started to kick and punch the owner.
-Brendan encouraged Danny to hit the owner harder.
-The owner of the bar eventually managed to get away from the area.
-Klae shot and killed his wife.
-Brodie tried to convince him to give himself up after he had confessed to him.
-Klae refused and decided to flee interstate.
-Brodie drove him to another town where he then hitchhiked to Queensland.
+Criminal case Identification of the principal offender/s or accessory Reason why Tejas stole laptops from a local primary sch hool.
+Pavel organises and plans a burglary warehouse.
+He persuades Michael and to perform the job for an equal share of takings. d Will Daniel's partner knows he murdered Nicl quickly washed the bloodstained clothing told police that Daniel remained at home of night of the murder. g and The owner of a bar asks Danny and Bre to leave the premises.
+Danny's older br Damian, hit the owner from behind.
+Danny started to kick and punch the owner.
+Bre encouraged Danny to hit the owner harde owner of the bar eventually managed t away from the area. other, y then endan er.
+The Klae shot and killed his wife.
+Brodie tri convince him to give himself up after he confessed to him.
+Klae refused and decid flee interstate.
+Brodie drove him to an town where he then hitchhiked to Queens e had ded to nother